ibm-cloud-docs/dr-automation-powervs/advance-operation.md

 ## Cleanup
 {: #cl-ea-nup}

-The **Clean up** operation removes the Rehearsal VM created during a Failover Rehearsal.
-This helps restore the environment to its original state and ensures that no temporary resources remain after testing.
+The **Clean-up** operation removes the Rehearsal VM created during a Failover Rehearsal.
+The clean-up helps restore the environment to its original state and ensures that no temporary resources remain after testing.

 ### Procedure
 {: #cl-ea-pro}